emissary-ingress/emissary/user-guide/tls-termination.md

-# Enabling TLS Termination in Ambassador
+# Enabling HTTPS in Ambassador

 TLS encryption is one of the basic requirements of having a secure system.
 Ambassador makes enabling TLS encryption easy, centralizing TLS termination for all of your services in Kubernetes.